kean/Nuke/README.md

 }
 ```

-If you'd like to cancel the requests use a [cancellation token](https://kean.github.io/post/cancellation-token):
+If you'd like to cancel the requests, use a [cancellation token](https://kean.github.io/post/cancellation-token):

 ```swift
 let cts = CancellationTokenSource()